 Location: Imagine visiting snow-capped mountains rising 12,000 feet out of the sea; cruising the largest fiords in the world; hiking massive glaciers carving their way to the ocean; experiencing close encounters with flora and fauna unknown elsewhere in the world; kayaking to deserted beaches through turquoise waters; and discovering the stunning scenery of the Lord of the Rings.
 New Zealand's South Island is undoubtedly one of the most beautiful islands in the world.
-The program will begin with several days in Dunedin, followed by a 2.5-week field study of the South Island.
-A typical itinerary includes Mount Cook, the wild West Coast, swimming with dolphins at Kaikoura (weather permitting), a guided kayak of Abel Tasman National Park, a guided hike on Fox Glacier, a sheep farm visit, a visit to a Maori marae, and a boat cruise on Milford Sound.
+The program will begin with several days in Dunedin, followed by an approximately 2-week field study of the South Island.
+A typical itinerary includes Mount Cook, the wild West Coast, swimming with dolphins at Kaikoura (weather permitting), a guided kayak of Abel Tasman National Park, a guided hike on Fox Glacier, a sheep farm visit, and a boat cruise on Milford Sound.
+The last week of the program will be spent on the North Island and includes visits to parks, beaches, and a stay at a Maori Marae.
 Our experiential education focuses on learning through guided action.

 Cost: For program cost information, see the above Summer Budget Sheet.